JuliaVash/rsschool-cv/cv.md

 | 2013-2018          | BSU, Faculty of Economics |
 | 2017               |    QA courses in A1QA     |
 | since September'21 |      English courses      |

+---

+## English level

+Currenly I'm working with personal teacher.
+I feel like my level is about A2+